Non-sales related enquiries only

-Personal information is information or an opinion that can identify an individual or from which the identity of the individual can be reasonably ascertained.
-Types of Personal Information include:
+Personal information is defined in the Privacy Act as meaning information or an opinion that can identify an individual, or from which the individual can be reasonably identified.
+Types of personal information include:

-When Pacific View Farm provides you with services, we may need to collect certain information from you.
-The type of personal information which we collect will depend upon the dealings which you may have with Pacific View Farm.
+The type of personal information which we collect will depend upon the dealings which you may have with us.

-Pacific View Farm only collects personal information which is reasonably necessary for its dealings with the relevant individual.
+We only collect personal information which is reasonably necessary for our dealings with you.